Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 Inbound lead generation is when prospective leads submit their emails on your website or platform along with other essential information and give their permission to contact them with marketing materials and offers.

-First, it’s crucial to understand the benefits of lead generation through emails and why this method is so valuable.
+First, it’s crucial to understand the benefits of email lead generation and why this method is so valuable.

 1. Financially-friendly